Utah Administrative Code

 (k) Date plan was initiated and dates of subsequent review.

-(1) Medications or skilled treatments shall be administered only by licensed personnel to comply with signed orders from a person lawfully authorized to give the order.
-This order may be given over the telephone but shall be subsequently signed by the person giving the order within 31 days.
+(1) Skilled treatments shall be administered only by licensed personnel to comply with signed orders from a person lawfully authorized to give the order.
+This order may be remotely given but shall be subsequently signed by the person giving the order within 31 days.

-(2) All telephone orders shall be received and verified only by licensed personnel lawfully authorized to accept the order.
-Telephone orders shall be recorded in the patient's record.
+(3) All orders remotely given shall be received and verified only by licensed personnel lawfully authorized to accept the order.
+Remotely given orders shall be recorded in the patient's record.

 (1) Physical, occupational, speech, and nutrition therapy services offered by the agency, as either direct or contract services, shall be provided by, or under the supervision of, a licensed or certified therapist in accordance with the plan of care under Title 58.